Peach: In the Americas

 In the United States the peach was soon adopted as a crop by American Indians.
-In the eastern U.S. the peach also became naturalized and abundant as a feral species.
+In the eastern U.S. the peach became naturalized and abundant as a feral species.
 Peaches were being grown in Virginia as early as 1629.
 Peaches grown by Indians in Virginia were said to have been "of greater variety and finer sorts" than those of the English colonists.
 Also in 1629, peaches were listed as a crop in New Mexico.
 William Penn noted the existence of wild peaches in Pennsylvania in 1683.
 In fact, peaches may have already spread to the American Southeast by the early to mid 1600s, actively cultivated by indigenous communities such as the Muscogee before permanent Spanish settlement of the region.

 Peach plantations became an objective of American military campaigns against the Indians.
 In 1779, the Sullivan Expedition destroyed the livelihood of many of the Iroquois people of New York.
 Among the crops destroyed were plantations of peach trees.
 In 1864, Kit Carson led a successful U.S. army expedition to Canyon de Chelly in Arizona to destroy the livelihood of the Navajo.
 Carson destroyed thousands of peach trees.
 A soldier said they were the "best peach trees I have ever seen in the country, every one of them bearing fruit."
 The Navajo signed a treaty with the US government in 1868 and were able to return to the canyon.
 They had saved peach pits and some trees resprouted from stumps and so by the 1870s and 1880s many peach orchards had been restored.